 The city, and the states of , have ordered the closure of all non-essential businesses for two weeks.
 At a news conference on Tuesday afternoon, Kinney to those taken during the Great Depression and World War II.
 And Philadelphia Managing Director Brian Abernathy got right to the point.

 Difficulty breathing (severe cases)

 Hope for a vaccine?
-The first trial for a vaccine for COVID-19 started on Monday, but widespread implementation could take 12-18 months.
-Four volunteers each got two doses of the possible vaccine, the beginning of a long process to prove the safety and effectiveness of the vaccine.
-China has also begun vaccine trials.
+The first started on Monday, but widespread implementation could take 12-18 months. of the possible vaccine, the beginning of a long process to prove the safety and effectiveness of the vaccine.
+China vaccine trials.

 Key takeaway: common sense still reigns supreme.
 Plumbers are advised to increase the frequency of hand washing and wash for at least 20 seconds with soap and water (even longer hand washing time is good practice after contact with wastewater); avoid touching of the face; cover any open cuts or wounds and wear proper PPE.
 If you personally come into close proximity, or into direct contact with an infected person, immediately report the incident to your supervisor and to your doctor or healthcare provider.

 Coronavirus prompts response in HVAC industry (ACHR News)